lacanoid/datalink/docs/functions.md

 A user can alternatively have SELECT privilege on the directory to read the file.

 #### read_text( datalink [ , position [ , length ] ] ) → text
 Read datalink contents as text.
+Datalink can be anywhere on the web.

 Returns text.